 Ingredients you'll need

-- Almond flour: choose a fine and blanched almond flour (the skins of the almonds were removed).
+- Almond flour: choose fine and blanched almond flour (the skins of the almonds were removed).
 Almond meal will NOT work for this recipe.
 I used the super fine almond flour from Bob's Red Mill.

 - Cacao powder: Cocoa powder works too, although cacao powder will give you a more chocolatey flavor and isn't as processed as cocoa.

 - Coconut oil: use refined coconut oil to avoid coconut flavor.
+Coconut oil cannot be swapped for any other kind of oil as it is responsible for giving the cookies their unique texture.

 How to make them: Step-by-Step

-Get ready: pre-heat the oven to 350º and line a baking sheet with parchment paper.
+Get ready: preheat the oven to 350º and line a baking sheet with parchment paper.

 Step 1: Combine the dry ingredients